dm3243/article_parser/README.md

 # Article Parser
 A program that will parse news articles for surface details and metadata.<br></br>
-Based on Requests and Newspaper3K packages.
+Based on Requests and Newspaper3K modules.